 A nutritionist is an expert in the field of food and nutrition.
 They advise people on what to eat in order to lead a healthy lifestyle or achieve a specific health-related goal.
 They work in many settings, including hospitals, cafeterias, nursing homes, and schools.
 Some are self-employed with their own practice.

 Would you make a good nutritionist?
-Sokanu's free assessment reveals your exact compatibility with this career, your strengths, and any unique areas of interest.Take the career test
+Sokanu's free assessment reveals how compatible you are with a career across 5 dimensions!Take the career test

 Some nutritionists provide customized information for specific individuals.
 For example, a dietitian or nutritionist might teach a patient with high blood pressure how to use less salt when preparing meals.
 Others work with groups of people who have similar needs.
 They might, for example, plan a diet with reduced processed foods and sugar to help overweight people lose weight.

 Nutritionists typically do the following: